AleksaMCode/Preferred-Network-List-Sniffer/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![](https://img.shields.io/github/v/release/AleksaMCode/Preferred-Network-List-Sniffer)

-Preferred Network List Sniffer (PNLS) is a Red Team Wi-Fi auditing tool with a simple web interface that is capable of intercepting SSIDs[^1] from device's preferred network lists (PNLs).
+Preferred Network List Sniffer (PNLS) is a Red Team Wi-Fi auditing tool with a simple web interface that is capable of intercepting SSIDs[^1] from device's preferred network list (PNL)[^2].
 This is achieved by sniffing out [Probe Requests](#probe-request) in the nearby vicinity which are then parsed for SSID and other information, and finally propagated to the web UI.
 The primary motivation for this project was to look into 802.11 Probe Requests and the privacy risks associated the data they transmit.

 <p align="center">
 <img